schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 Raises
 ------
 ValueError
-    If value has an invalid value.
+    If method has been passed has an invalid value.
 ```

 In addition to the previously mentioned sections, there are several other commonly used sections in docstrings.